se-edu/learningresources/contents/data/sql/SQL.md

 ```

 <box type="info">
-  You can experiment with this example on <a href="https://www.db-fiddle.com/f/kHqV2edUGxCc1dU6vE6CmS/1">DB Fiddle</a> (shown in Figure 1 below) by entering SQL queries and then running them.
+  You can experiment with <a href="https://www.db-fiddle.com/f/kHqV2edUGxCc1dU6vE6CmS/1">this example on DB Fiddle</a> (shown in Figure 1 below) by entering SQL queries and then running them.
 </box>

 <center>